gx-ui/GMLVerify/README.md

 # GMLVerify - Data Validation Tool
 GMLVerify is a data validation framework that helps you easily perform quality checks on data.
-Whether it's CSV files, database tables, or DataFrames, you can validate them with simple code.
+Whether it's CSV files, database tables, or DataFrames, you can validate them with simple code.If you want to quickly experience it, you can visit:`47.107.180.205`.
+If you have front-end and back-end development capabilities and wish to deploy the GMLVerify UI version locally, please refer to:`https://github.com/gx-ui/GMLVerify-UI.git` .
 ## Core Features
 - Multiple Data Source Support: Supports data validation for Pandas DataFrames, Spark DataFrames, CSV/Parquet files, and various databases (PostgreSQL, MySQL).
 - Easy to Extend: New data sources and custom validation rules can be easily added.